|

 habitability.

-This shelter was constructed by a local steel fabricator entirely of new materials and
+This fallout shelter was constructed by a local steel fabricator entirely of new materials and

 coated with asphalt for burial for a price of $900.
 This included about $300 for materials